JasonWilliams88/stock-analysis/README.md

 ![VariableArray.png](https://github.com/JasonWilliams88/stock-analysis/blob/main/VariableArray.png)

 ---
-## Summary
+## Summary/Analysis

 #advantages/disadvantages in general of refactoring

-Also by refactoring code we saved man hours writing the code and headache of troubleshooting an entirely new line of code.
+By refactoring code we saved man hours writing the code and headache of troubleshooting an entirely new code.
+Issues can stem from old variable being left in the code resulting in troubleshooting.

 #advantages/disadvantages of refactoring the current code

 The refactoring of the code decreased the time the code ran 5 times faster greatly increasing its efficiency.
 This time savings will be more obvious when running the code for the entire stock market as opposed to the 12 we observed today.
+The old code was inefficient because we needed to loop through the entire code for every stock ticker.
+Using the variable arrays linked above, we were able to store the total, start, and end values in created variable arrays going through the data set once.
+The tickerIndex variable gave us a way to access the stored info